github/docs/content/github/searching-for-information-on-github/searching-commits.md

 ---
 title: Searching commits
-intro: 'You can search for commits on {{ site.data.variables.product.product_name }} and narrow the results using these commit search qualifiers in any combination.'
+intro: 'You can search for commits on {% data variables.product.product_name %} and narrow the results using these commit search qualifiers in any combination.'
 redirect_from:
   - /articles/searching-commits
 versions: